The Winter Wonders of Tofino: A Visitor's Guide

 Important things you need to know

-A word on remote places Tofino is a magical little community.
-Key word: little.
-With a population hovering around 2000, the medical facilities are quite limited.
+A word on remote places Tofino is a magical place, but with a population hovering around 2000, the medical facilities are quite limited.
 Unfortunately, during my visit I needed to see a doctor and had to wait two days for an appointment, during which time my situation worsened and made it quite difficult for me to enjoy any sightseeing.
 It wasn't until I arrived back in Vancouver several days later and saw another doctor that I could clear up and treat what was bothering me.

 If you have a serious pre-existing condition, consider this before heading out to the edge of Vancouver Island, where resources are limited.
 By no means do I want to scare you into not going to Tofino, but it's just something that should be considered.
 And please, if you do have something that requires or may require treatment, don't skimp on travel insurance.